mandober/bing-bash/README.md

 ### List of functions and their subroutines:
-(Some functions encompass functionality, that maybe should've been split across several functions, as subroutines)
+(Some functions encompass functionalities, that might've been split across several functions, as subroutines)

 * `bb_typeof`
 Pretty dump arrays and their attributes is its main purpose.
 Type and qualify given string: identify it as set or unset variable, indexed or associative array, shell keyword, etc. With `-t` option, only the type, as a single word is returned: unset, variable, indexed, associative; also those returned by type builin: alias, keyword, function, builtin or file.

 * `bb_explode`
 Convert a string to array by splitting it by substring which can be a single or multi-character substring.
 Also convert a string to array of individual characters.